 You never realize how much of a difference stiffer bushings make until you change them.
 Having replaced a few bushings in other cars I’ve had and really liked the results.
 I haven’t changed any in my Mini yet and after reading about the Powerflex engine support bushing and the benefits I decided to make that my first replacement bushing.

 Everything online made the install seem ……. seem pretty simple.
-Just take out the stick bushing and push in the new Powerflex engine support bushing in.
+Just take out the stock bushing and push in the new Powerflex engine support bushing in.
 Well, after about 45 minutes I realized the instructions lied.

 Man, the stock bushing is really in there.
 There were a few holes so I could get a screwdriver in and pull out a side but 75% of it wasn’t moving.
 I tried WD-40, PB Blaster, and good old-fashioned muscle.
 Finally, after close to giving up hope, I got the stock bushing out!